 How Do You Manage Food Inventory?

-Restaurants manage food inventory by regularly tracking product quantities either through manual processes or the use of inventory management software.
+Restaurants manage food inventory by regularly tracking product quantities either through manual processes or the use of inventory control software.
 With the manual process, it’s best if the same staff members perform the checks in order to improve efficiency and remain consistent.
-The use of inventory management software automates the process and ensures accurate reports and data.
+The use of inventory control software automates the process and ensures accurate reports and data.

 Most restaurants deal with fresh ingredients.
 Due to this, restaurants should keep less inventory on hand than other businesses.
 However, there are some food products that last longer than others.
 These include packaged goods such as sugar, flour, and rice.
 These items don’t need to be turned over quite as often as fresh or perishable items do in order to maintain their freshness, quality, and safety.